• Skip to primary navigation

 Whole squids, cornmeal, parsley, baking soda, lemon, salt, oil and mineral water on a dark background.

-Squid Rings
+Calamari Rings

-For this Mediterranean fried calamari recipe, we use fresh whole squids.
+For this Turkish style fried calamari recipe, we use fresh whole squids.
 It is really easy to slice them in rings and tentacles.
-To ensure you choose the freshest possible squid, make sure there aren't any blemishes or foul smells.
-However, you can also use frozen squid rings.
+To choose the freshest possible squid, make sure there aren't any blemishes or foul smells.

-Our Marinade & Substitution
+Marinade Ingredients & Substitutions

 • Baking soda: Baking soda is a very handy ingredient that helps to tenderize the squid.
 But you have to use it alongside an acidic ingredient (like lemon juice) to make it activate.